suckib/web_store/README.md

-#Web Store
+# Web Store

+Web Store is an app and online platform where you can easily add different products with name, price and an image.
+You can also update these products and delete products.

 Tech Stack: React.js, Node.js, Express.js, MongoDB, Chakra UI

 Deployment : https://web-store-ss.onrender.com/

+## Setup

-To run this app locally: npm run build
+To run this app locally: ```npm run build```

-Start this app: npm run start
+Start this app: ```npm run start```

 set the .env file with